giacomo-gcad/carbon/wdpa/ReadMe.md

-# Preparing a custon global WDPA
+# Preparing a custom global WDPA

 This procedure is used to prepare a custom version of WDPA including:
 - latest version of WDPA from WCMC